baranov-V-V/WindowManager/README.md

 ## Plugin API

-If you can add a new filter or a new tool with no need to recompile the project.
+You can add a new filter or a new tool with no need to recompile the project.
 To create a tool or a filter you need to write a class with a specific interface and compile it as a dll.
 The program will dynamically link it and get access to provided methods.
 The inferface is described below

 ### Basic types